 If you have multiple animals, check them all.
 The ones who test positive should be quarantined from the others, or they will get it as well, and then you will be fighting a long battle with them passing it back and forth.

 The entire course of infection and treatment can be a royal pain the drain, and can take several weeks, but happily, it does not do any real damage to the cat, which is to say, it’s not life-threatening.
 Kitty will be quite unhappy for a while, but will soon return to normal.

 The usual treatment given by many veterinarians is Miconazole, which is a topical, anti-fungal cream.
-You can also use Clotrimazole, which is easily gotten with no prescription.
+Clotrimazole is another option, which is easily gotten with no prescription.
 You might know this stuff by another generic term—athlete’s foot cream.
 Your veterinarian will know best what treatment to prescribe.

 If cream needs to be applied in an area where the cat can reach to lick, it will taste terrible, and they will end up salivating huge amounts, running out of their mouth with a foamy appearance, and they will be obviously unhappy.
 Unfortunately, they don’t seem to learn, and it will happen again.
 Apply the cream to the affected area twice or three times a day, and rub in well.
 Wash your hands well afterwards, and also between treating other animals.

-Talk to your veterinarian if you seem unable to fix the problem at home.
+Talk to your veterinarian again if you seem unable to fix the problem at home.
 But don’t wait too long; the scratching and biting can, in addition to spreading the problem to other areas, lead to a secondary inflammation and infection.